Social Media, Student Athletes and Social Issues

 — Nigel Hayes (@NIGEL_HAYES) September 22, 2016

 Silence, while often a mature and good response, can also have a great cost – even if that cost is your conscience.
-We want to student-athletes to be leaders, to use their voice for good, to do their part to make the world better.
-And sometimes that means speaking up.
+We want student-athletes to be leaders, to use their voice for good, to do their part to make the world better.
+And many times that means speaking up.

 The key, as we share in our sessions, is to be informed.
 To speak and shout without information is ignorance and only makes the situation worse (this goes for all of us, by the way).
 They may be hurt, angry, confused and passionate when they scroll through Twitter and see another crisis.
 Their emotions are right and valid, but the response must be measured.
 First reports on situations are often wrong – especially online where everyone is a journalist.
 Our advice when working with athletes is to speak with an administrator (or any trusted adult) about what is going on, and do research.
 To find out what’s really happening and why it’s happening.
 To figure out what they can do about it.
 To speak up when they can add value, not just add noise (like many of us have unfortunately done when news breaks).
 To use their voice for good rather than making something worse.

-Before you speak, before you post, before you shout, be informed.
-We’re not as concerned with what side of the issue student-athletes are on (they are going to be all over the place, which is the beauty of our country).
-What we want is for them to be able to understand why they are on a side.
+Before you speak, before you post, before you shout, be informed. casino888 While some issues are very clear what’s right and wrong, many are nuanced.
+Opinions and experiences will be all over the place.
+What we want is for student-athletes to be able to understand why they are on a side.
 To have more than an opinion, to have a belief.
 To have something to stand on when the critics come (and they will come with fury).

 Student-Athletes have a natural platform.
 When they speak/tweet/post/snap, people listen.
 Their words carry weight and have an impact.
-They can be agents for change in making this world a better place.
+They can and should be agents for change in making this world a better place.
 As administrators and coaches, we should support that.
 We shouldn’t shut them down and tell them to keep quiet.
 We should educate, equip and empower them to use their voice for good.
+For student loan options visit https://www.sofi.com/refinance-student-loan/.